-Patagonia Rio Gallegos — The Patagonia Rio Gallegos Waders boast similar quality to the Simms G3 and G4 series, but the multi-layered fabric is a bit more flexible while retaining similar breathability and durability.
+Patagonia Rio Gallegos — The Patagonia Rio Gallegos Waders boast similar quality to the Simms G3 and G4 series, but the multi-layered fabric is a bit more flexible than the G4 while retaining similar breathability and durability.
 The neoprene booties are wool-lined for better breathability, and get this, Patagonia includes removable knee pads in case you’re the kind of fly fisher who sneaks up on fish.
 One of our buddies who just started wearing the Rio Gallegos reports that while he doesn’t sneak up on shy trout on his knees often, he very much appreciates the knee pads when he releases fish when he’s wading — a lot of times he’ll drop to one knee when removing a hook, handling a fish or posing for a quick snapshot.
 He says he thought the knee pads were just a gimmick — until he realized how much he uses them.
 As for other features, the Gallegos have lots of pockets, of course, including a waterproof interior pocket for your smartphone.
-The Gallegos are also available with a waterproof front zipper!
+The Gallegos are also available with a waterproof front zipper, which makes entry, exit and calls of nature easier.

 Considering the Best Booted Fishing Waders?

-All that said, the Cabela’s Spring Run 5mm Waders are burly as all get out, offering rugged boot bottoms as well as padded knees, all at a reasonable price.
+All that said, the warm Cabela’s Spring Run 5mm Waders are burly as all get out, offering rugged boot bottoms as well as padded knees, all at a reasonable price.
+If you want a more nimble GORE-TEX bootfoot wader, the new Simms Exstream Bootfoot Vibram wader blends Simms stockingfoot excellence with a booted bottom that boasts an insulated 7mm neoprene lining, which can help keep your feet warm in colder conditions.